zeffii/mesh_tiny_cad/README.md

 Blender CAD utils
 =================

-update: now requires a recent build of Blender 2.74 to handle custom icons.
-Get recent Blender builds from [builder bot](https://builder.blender.org/download/)
+update:

+  - custom icons disabled
+  - addons_contrib version of this addon is no equal to this github release.

 __________________

 A tiny subset of unmissable CAD functions for Blender 3d.
-Addon [page on blender.org/wiki](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Modeling/mesh_tinyCAD) (Which has most of the same info)
+Addon [page on blender.org/wiki](http://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts/Modeling/mesh_tinyCAD) (Which has most of the same info - but the download link references an old archive zip.
+Github no longer offer specialized zips conveniently.
+I think some nefarious people abused the privilege and github had to stop it entirely)

 ### OK, what's this all about?